fbpx

 Blogging made easy.
 As promised.

-These steps have helped me create 8 different blogs across varying niches that make/made (sold them, gave them away to my students) over $1,000 a month.
+These steps have helped me create over a dozen blogs across varying niches that make/made (sold them, gave them away to my students) over $1,000 a month.

 In this post, I want to show you these steps so you have a better idea of what you can do to make blogging as easy as possible for you while also making money.